Sandy McCarthy: Coaching career

 After 15 seasons in the NHL, McCarthy changed his focus from professional hockey to becoming an assistant head coach with the Woodstock Slammers, a Junior A team in New Brunswick.
 Andrew McCain, President of the Junior A team stated McCarthy was a "motivator who had strong beliefs in detection and discipline" which would help the team reach their goal of making it to the Royal Bank cup.
-Since 2015, Sandy has remained a part of the coaching staff of the team and has become the head coach.
+In 2015, McCarthy became a part of the coaching staff of the team and later became the head coach.

 Personal life

 McCarthy's father is Black, while his mother is a white woman from Newfoundland.
 He claims that his mother also has Mi'kmaq ancestry.

 Born in Toronto, McCarthy moved to Barrie, Ontario as a young boy and lived across the street from the rink in Allandale.
-He now lives in Woodstock, New Brunswick and is the associate coach of the Campbellton Tigers of the Maritime Hockey League.
+He now lives in Woodstock, New Brunswick.
+He was previously the head coach of the Campbellton Tigers of the Maritime Hockey League but left in September 2021 to focus on his personal health.
+He was replaced as Head Coach by Charles Leblanc.